CosmWasm/cw-plus/packages/storage-plus/README.md

 ### Prefix

 In addition to getting one particular item out of a map, we can iterate over the map (or a subset of the map).
-This let's us answer questions like "show me all tokens", and we provide some nice `Bound`s helpers to easily allow pagination or custom ranges.
+This let us answer questions like "show me all tokens", and we provide some nice `Bound`s helpers to easily allow pagination or custom ranges.

 The general format is to get a `Prefix` by calling `map.prefix(k)`, where `k` is exactly